Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 reuse that when libraries like NumPy and SciPy wanted to expose such functionality to the Python world.
-SciPy additionally also used Fortran code to provide special mathematical functions and other mathematical tools like interpolation & integration (it's not like the basic math had changed since the 70s…).
+SciPy additionally also used Fortran code to provide special mathematical functions and other mathematical tools like interpolation & integration – it's not like the basic math had changed since the 70s…

 However, this came with a terrible price:
 Users needed a compiler to install the package.